Cathedral-Basilica of Notre-Dame de Québec: History

 The cathedral is located on the site of a chapel, Notre Dame de la Recouvrance, constructed by Samuel de Champlain in 1633.
 Construction of the first cathedral building began in 1647, and it was given the name Notre-Dame de la Paix.

 The cathedral has twice been destroyed by fire, the first time being during the Siege of Quebec in 1759.
 It was rebuilt from plans by Gaspard-Joseph Chaussegros de Léry draughted in 1743.
 The belltower, however, was designed by Jean Baillairgé, who also oversaw construction.
 The interior was designed by Jean Baillairgé and his son François from 1786 to 1822.
 In 1843, François' son, Thomas, suggested a reconstruction of the façade to resemble the church of Sainte-Geneviève in Paris, resulting in the finest Neo-classic façade in Québec.
 The cathedral was richly decorated with impressive works of art: baldaquin, canopy, episcopal throne dais, stained glass windows, paintings, and chancel lamp (a gift of Louis XIV).

-In 1922 the church was again gutted by fire, this time by the Canadian faction of the Ku Klux Klan, and restored by architects Maxime Roisin and Raoul Chenevert.
+In 1922 the church was again gutted by fire; the Ku Klux Klan was initially suspected of arson.
+In 1927, an American career criminal, Ray Marsden confessed in prison to a series of church arsons, including Notre-Dame, that were done to cover his burglaries.
+The church was restored by architects Maxime Roisin and Raoul Chenevert.
 Raoul Chenevert added a presbytery beside the cathedral in 1931–1932.
+From 1961-1993 Claude Lagacé was organist and choirmaster at the cathedral.

 In 2014 the cathedral celebrated its 350th anniversary.
 As part of the celebrations, a holy door was constructed—the second outside Europe and only the eighth in the world.
 The holy door was opened on December 8, 2013, and remained open until December 28, 2014.
-It again opened from December 8, 2015, to November 20, 2016, for the Year of Mercy after which it was sealed until 2025.
+It again opened from December 8, 2015, to November 20, 2016, for the Year of Mercy after which it was sealed.
+It was reopened in 2024 for the 350th anniversary of foundation of the Quebec diocese and sealed again in December of that year, and would not be reopened during the 2025 Jubilee.

 The cathedral was designated as a national historic site of Canada in 1989 because "...of its long and close associations with the history of New France; its influence on subsequent ecclesiastical architecture and interior decoration in Québec."